Plan ahead and get the clinical consideration you need toward the finish of life.

 - New diagnosis.
 A diagnosis of a disease that is terminal or that significantly alters your life may lead you to make changes in your living will.
 Discuss with your doctor the kind of treatment and care decisions that might be made during the expected course of the disease.

 - Change of marital status.
 When you marry, divorce, become separated or are widowed, you may need to select a new health care agent.

 - About every 10 years.
 Over time your thoughts about end-of-life care may change.
 Review your directives from time to time to be sure they reflect your current values and wishes.

+Lynx Legal Service provides legal document preparation services for those seeking to create a living will or advance directive.
 Ready to start?
-Please call us at 888-441-2355 or fax to 925-684-7994 or email our intake and order form to us at email@example.com.
+Please call us at 888-441-2355 or email our intake and order form to us at email@example.com.
 One of our paralegals will be in touch ASAP.